seralexeev/xrabbit.dev/README.md

 id: 58
 date: 30-05-2025
 media:
-  - media/58-1.jpg
+  - 58-1.jpg
 ```

-It is necessary to check the size and shape but finding an aluminum or copper cam does not seem to be a problem.
+I need to check the size and shape but finding an aluminum or copper cam doesn't seem to be a problem.

 ---